 Retirement Plans - Clerical and Technical, Security

 - Yale University Retirement Plan for Staff Employees

 - Yale University Tax-Deferred 403 (b) Savings Plan

 - How to enroll in a retirement plan and make changes to your investments

-Clerical & Technical (C&T) employees in benefit eligible positions have several retirement plan options:
+Clerical & Technical (C&T), and Security employees in benefit eligible positions have several retirement plan options:

-A “Defined Benefit Plan” (the amount of pension payment is determined for each participant by a formula that gives weight to salary, length of service and age at retirement.)
+The Yale Retirement Plan for Staff Employees (YRPSE) is a “defined benefit, non-contributory plan” in which the amount of pension payment for each participant is determined by a formula that gives weight to salary, length of service and age at retirement.

 Employees are eligible for “normal retirement” at age 65 or hereafter with 5 years of service.
 They may retire at any time after age 55 when the sum of age and years of service equals or exceeds 75.
 Such “early retirement” may require a 4% “discount” of payment for each year before age 65 (to offset the actuarially extended life expectancy during which benefits will be paid).
 Pensions for employees who retire with at least 30 years of service are discounted 2% per year.
 Pensions for employees who retire at age 60 or later with at least 25 years of service are not discounted for early retirement.

 Participants in the Plan “vest” after five years of service.
 Vesting gives a participant the right to a pension at age 65 (or when the sum of age and service equal 75) even if he or she leaves Yale employment.

 The current formula for calculating a monthly pension can be found in the Yale University Retirement Plan for Staff Employees plan document.